jekyll/minima/_posts/2019-09-19-how-to-circos.md

 The matrix takes each pair of (key-in-person, key-out-person) data and inserts +1 into the corresponding position on the matrix.
 I did this manually, but if you can code, it's essentially a matter of [converting key-value pairs into a matrix](https://stackoverflow.com/questions/17173743/create-a-matrix-from-a-list-of-key-value-pairs)
 ![Screenshot of matrix on Google Sheets](https://gyanl.com/blog/assets/circos-matrix.png).

 Also remember to put the text "labels" on the top left cell, or Circos Online won't accept the input.
+Make sure your headers don't have any spaces in them, or Circos will fail and throw a bunch of scary looking errors at you.

 #### Download a .tsv
 In Google Sheets, go to ```File``` > ```Download``` > ```Tab-separated values (.tsv, Current sheet)```